SonySemiconductorSolutions/aitrios-sample-tool-angle-adjustment/backend/README.md

    $ make migrate
    ```

-4. Start development server
+5. Start development server
+   * To make use of the Generate QR feature in the backend, contractor app URL must be set as environment variable.
+   * [Set up contractor app](../web-app/README.md) with dummy backend URL to know the contractor app URL and set it in the `.env` file as `CONTRACTOR_APP_URL` variable.
+   * Once backend server is up and running, replace the dummy backend URL with the actual backend URL and re-run the contractor app.

    ```
    # from backend
+   $ export $(grep -v '^#' .env | xargs)
    $ make dev
    ```

     > NOTE: Make a note of the backend server URL with the port which is required while setting contractor app and admin app.

     > NOTE: Also make backend URL accessible from contractor app and admin app.
 If using codespaces, set port visibility to `public`.

     > TIP: If there is change in environment variables (`.env`) and would like to export them to current terminal, run following command:
    ```